 - Thrive Content Builder (TCB) – Enables you to design your content without coding experience.

 The only problem with plugins is that there are thousands of them to choose from, like themes.
 And if you add too many (or poorly built ones) to your blog, it can weigh your site down and make it run slowly.Related: 21 Best WordPress Plugins For Affiliate Marketers

 7.8 Claim your brand on social media

 You should use Social Media to your advantage.
-Claim your brand accounts on sites like Facebook, Twitter, Youtube, Instagram, Linkedin, Reddit, Quora, Medium, and Pinterest.
+Claim your brand accounts on Facebook, Twitter, Youtube, Instagram, Linkedin, Reddit, Quora, Medium, and Pinterest.
 Many other social media networks may work for you, depending on your niche.Use NameChk.com to find available ones.
-Here is the URL structure of some of the major networks: Youtube.com, WordPress.com, tumblr.com, Scribd.com, Academia.edu, Quora.com, SlideShare.net, Medium.com, Etsy.com, About. me, Gravatar.com, Flickr.com.
+Here is the URL structure of some major networks: Youtube.com, WordPress.com, tumblr.com, Scribd.com, Academia.edu, Quora.com, SlideShare.net, Medium.com, Etsy.com, About. me, Gravatar.com, Flickr.com.

 Your social media pages should act as gateways pages to your affiliate blog.
 Drive users to these pages and convert them to signup for your newsletter by offering them the reasons to do it.

 7.9 Start email marketing